Aldo Leopold: Legacy

 In 1933, Aldo Leopold became Professor of Game Management at the University of Wisconsin-Madison, the first position of its kind in the country.
 Through his contributions to and knowledge of the field, he developed curricula and ran the program, which was eventually redubbed Wildlife Ecology.

 "Game Management" during this time meant the scientific study and the practical application of techniques for maintaining a healthy wildlife population, especially those that are hunted for sport.
 Through his expertise, the area of wildlife management grew from just managing populations within life to a larger egocialcal approach to managing wildlife population.

 Game management was a branch of conservation biology to Aldo Leopold.
 He was concerned about the whole ecological balance of the environment and not just one species.
 He created a field that was hit every area ecology, policy, forestry, and ethics.
-He even published a textbook for his class titles "Game management", also published in 1933.
+He even published a textbook for his class titled "Game management" in 1933.

 In 1950 The Wildlife Society honored Leopold by creating an annual award in his name.

 In 1965, the Sand County Foundation was founded in response to Leopold's book "A Sand County Almanac."
 The Sand County Foundation is a non-profit organization that provides farmers, forestland owners, and other private land owners with environmental and crop production data to encourage effective agricultural and environmental techniques within The United States.
 Furthermore, the foundation formed a Leopold Conservation Award to recognize farmers, forestland owners, and private land owners for inspirational conservation efforts and leadership within land ethics.

 The Aldo Leopold Foundation of Baraboo, Wisconsin, was founded in 1982 by Aldo and Estella Leopold's five children as a 501(c)3 not-for-profit conservation organization whose mission is "to foster the land ethic through the legacy of Aldo Leopold".
 The Aldo Leopold Foundation owns and manages the original Aldo Leopold Shack and Farm and 300 surrounding acres, in addition to several other parcels.
 Its headquarters is the green-built Leopold Center where it conducts educational and land stewardship programs.
 The foundation also acts as the executor of Leopold's literary estate, encourages scholarship on Leopold, and serves as a clearinghouse for information regarding Leopold, his work, and his ideas.
 It provides interpretive resources and tours for thousands of visitors annually, distributes a curriculum about how to use Leopold's writing and ideas in environmental education.
 The center maintains a robust website and numerous print resources.
 In 2012, in collaboration with the United States Forest Service, the foundation and the Center for Humans and Nature released the first full-length film about Leopold, titled Green Fire: Aldo Leopold and a Land Ethic for Our Time.
 The film aired on public television stations across the nation and won a Midwest regional Emmy award in the documentary category.